Route4Me Alternatives: Route Planners That Cost Less

 Pricing

-Circuit offers a 14-day free trial — although you will need to give credit card details to set up a trial, and it will auto-change unless you cancel.
+Spoke Dispatch offers a 7-day free trial — although you will need to give credit card details to set up a trial, and it will auto-charge unless you cancel.

 3. Badger Maps: Best for field sales